Niger entry requirements for Spain passport holders

 Frequently asked questions

-No. There is no visa on arrival for Spanish citizens.
+No. Spanish passport holders are not eligible for visa on arrival.
 You must obtain a visa from a Nigerien embassy or consulate before you travel.

 Official sources